Trump appears with Lombardo, Laxalt at Northern Nevada rally

 — Taylor R. Avery (@travery98) October 9, 2022

-Nor is it Trump’s first rally at the Minden-Tahoe airport.
-The former president spoke at an event held in same place a little over two years ago.
+It wasn’t Trump’s first rally at the Minden-Tahoe airport.
+The former president spoke at an event held in the same place a little over two years ago.
 The event, which was attended by thousands of supporters, led to state officials issuing Douglas County more than $5,000 in fines for violating state COVID-19 restrictions.

-The event is exactly two weeks before the beginning of early voting in Nevada and could mean the difference in tight races for some of the state’s top spots.
+The event came exactly two weeks before the beginning of early voting in Nevada and could mean the difference in tight races for some of the state’s top spots.

 .@AdamLaxalt has taken the stage and almost immediately slams his opponent @CortezMasto—“She’ll say and do anything to win.” pic.twitter.com/IlSX9Jpd0r